wpmark/wpbasis/readme.txt

 1. The site options screen added to allow users to amend part of their site.

 == Changelog ==

+= 0.8 =
+* Add filter to turn on media buttons for the footer text in the site options screen
+* Update tested upto tag in readme.txt file to WordPress 4.0

 = 0.7 =
 * Post type descriptions are based through wpautop rather than the content filters as anything added to the content filters is outputted with the description such as jetpack sharing items.